GMBog/greenfeedr/README.md

 The goal of greenfeedr is to provide functions for downloading, processing, and reporting GreenFeed data

+More complete information about how to use greenfeedr can be found in:
+…, but here you’ll find a brief overview of the functions and some examples to know how to process your data:

 ## Installation

 You can install the development version of greenfeedr from